edespino/cloudberry-site/docs/sql-stmts/create-schema.md

 ## Compatibility

-The SQL standard allows a `DEFAULT CHARACTER SET` clause in `CREATE SCHEMA`, as well as more subcommand types than are presently accepted by Cloudberry Database.
+The SQL standard allows a `DEFAULT CHARACTER SET` clause in `CREATE SCHEMA`, as well as more subcommand types than are presently accepted by Apache Cloudberry.

 The SQL standard specifies that the subcommands in `CREATE SCHEMA` may appear in any order.
-The present Cloudberry Database implementation does not handle all cases of forward references in subcommands; it may sometimes be necessary to reorder the subcommands in order to avoid forward references.
+The present Apache Cloudberry implementation does not handle all cases of forward references in subcommands; it may sometimes be necessary to reorder the subcommands in order to avoid forward references.

 According to the SQL standard, the owner of a schema always owns all objects within it.
-Cloudberry Database allows schemas to contain objects owned by users other than the schema owner.
+Apache Cloudberry allows schemas to contain objects owned by users other than the schema owner.
 This can happen only if the schema owner grants the `CREATE` privilege on the schema to someone else, or a superuser chooses to create objects in it.

-The `IF NOT EXISTS` option is a Cloudberry Database extension.
+The `IF NOT EXISTS` option is a Apache Cloudberry extension.

 ## See also